 Always ring the clinic to prepare them you are coming in.
 They will need to have a whole team waiting for you.

-In the car have the aircon on your dog or the windows wound down.
+In the car have the aircon on your dog or the windows wound down for airflow.

-Another situation to remember when you are traveling, is that sometimes you might travel into an area that has different bugs and parasites to your home area.
+Another situation to remember when you are travelling, is that sometimes you might travel into an area that has different bugs and parasites than your home area.

-Most commonly, this will be the paralysis tick especially if you are travelling from WA, SA or VIC into neighbouring NSW, QLD or NT.
+Most commonly, this will be the paralysis tick especially if you are travelling from WA, SA or VIC into neighbouring NSW or QLD.

 There are many products that work extremely well for tick prevention.
 If you need some help choosing a product comment below and we will help you out.